Helping Elephants in Crisis

 Thailand’s captive elephants face decades of privation, forced labor, maltreatment, and other abuse.
 We are working to change Thai law to protect them and to provide shelter and care for those being rescued today.

-Supporting the Elephant Nature Park in Thailand
+About the Elephant Nature Park in Thailand

 Your donations have directly enabled the rescue of Som Boom and NamThip.
 Please contribute today to help us care for these elephants in their new sanctuary haven and to bring other elephants to safety with them.

 The Center for a Humane Economy is continuing its ongoing support of this sanctuary.
 During the COVID shutdown, we funded provisions to feed more than 1,000 tethered, starving elephants.
 Now, we are zealously supporting the work of Lek Chaillet, founder of the Elephant Nature Park in Thailand and Save Elephant Foundation.
-We are doing so by providing a new elephant-rescue vehicle, purchasing elephants out of captivity, and acquiring and developing property so that more elephants can live out lives of safety and plenty.
+We have done so by providing a elephant-rescue vehicle, purchasing elephants out of captivity, and acquiring and developing property so that more elephants can live out lives of safety and plenty.
 Also, our work continues within the Thai government to end the exemption of elephants — classified as “transportation,” not animals — from state welfare laws.
 This includes pressuring the U.S. government to leverage its trade relationships with Thailand to effect change.

-The Challenges
+The Other Challenges

 Not only is Thai law an obstacle, so is a pervasive acceptance of elephant riding as part of an entertaining tourist experience.
 We must educate travelers about the abuse young elephants endure before the first customer mounts a saddle on their back.
 This includes “crushing” — the practice that breaks the animal’s spirit by isolating them in wooden cages, separating from their mothers, and beating and starving them.
 The outcome is that they become terrified of humans and will accept whatever their captors force upon them.